 Credited from: CBSNEWS

-Brad Arnold, co-founder and lead singer of the rock band 3 Doors Down, has died at the age of 47 after a courageous battle with cancer.
-The band announced his passing on Saturday, revealing that he was surrounded by loved ones, including his wife, Jennifer.
-Arnold's health had been deteriorating since he disclosed in May 2025 that he had been diagnosed with stage 4 clear cell renal carcinoma, a type of kidney cancer that had metastasized to one of his lungs, forcing the cancellation of their summer tour that year, according to CBS News, Reuters, and BBC.
+Brad Arnold, the founder and lead singer of the American rock band 3 Doors Down, died at the age of 47 after battling cancer, as confirmed by the band on social media.
+He was surrounded by loved ones, including his wife Jennifer, when he passed away.
+His diagnosis of stage 4 clear cell renal carcinoma had been made public in May 2025, prompting the group to cancel their planned summer tour that year, according to CBS News and Reuters.